Do you pay regular visits to yourself?

 Sit or stand still, place your hands over your heart, feel your heartbeat and begin breathing into your heart space for at least 2-minutes.
 Focus on the feeling of your heartbeat and your breath.
 This brings the heart and brain waves into coherence, which is associated with emotional states like gratitude.
 Check out HeartMath for more information and tools for bringing your head into coherence with your heart.

 Don’t expect yourself to be a master of any of this overnight.
 These practices require a lifetime training, so be patient, loving, and compassionate with yourself, and do the work.
 We can’t just read about this stuff; we must be committed to doing it for the benefits to take hold.
-So if you’re seeking support, apply for MindBody Coaching with me and we’ll go on this journey together.

 About the Author